Developing a mental health staff digital competency framework

 A key factor to support my project and make digital transformation within my NHS Trust a success is the empowerment of our nursing workforce to embrace digital leadership and drive forward meaningful change through information and technology transformation.
 The nursing workforce is our frontline in the delivery of care and treatment.
 Any successful change and innovation must involve them.
 I hope and aim to use the project to promote an environment of quality improvement through the use of clinical information systems and digital solutions, providing positive leadership to support nursing IT initiatives through research in practice.

 I have a BSc in Adult Nursing and I am a Nurse with a Specialist Interest in Substance Misuse.
-I have been qualified for just over 9 years and currently work for Barnet, Enfield and Haringey Mental Health Trust as the Head of Physical Health and the COVID-19 Testing and Vaccination Lead.
+I have been qualified for just over 9 years and currently work for Barnet, Enfield and Haringey Mental Health Trust as the Associate Director of Physical Health and the COVID-19 Testing and Vaccination Lead.
 Working through the pandemic I have had the opportunity to develop our patient and staff COVID-19 testing as well as our staff antibody testing processes.
 I am currently leading and operationalising 3 different COVID-19 Vaccination programs across our trust and the London Borough of Enfield.

 I have a varied background within nursing having started my career working within Trauma Orthopaedics and General Surgery before moving into a nurse lead Primary Care Service within Prisons.
 This role exposed me to a number of different specialties and I developed an interest in substance misuse and specifically treatment and management of dual diagnosis patients.